-- Each Department has specific designated planning responsibilities - Arrange for vendor support generators, supplies, etc - ERC presents updated Hurricane plan to Town Council at the May meeting - for approval at the June meeting (Historically the earliest Hurricane to hit Kure Beach was Bertha - July 12, 1996) - Ensure department personnel have family action plans to support department requirements. - Provide updated contact information to the NHC EOC - Participate in NHC Emergency Management planning. - May EOC software training - June 3 NHC Hurricane drill at the EOC
+- Each Department has specific designated planning responsibilities - Arrange for vendor support generators, supplies, etc - ERC presents updated Hurricane plan to Town Council at the May meeting - for approval at the June meeting (Historically the earliest Hurricane to hit Kure Beach was Bertha - July 12, 1996) - Ensure department personnel have family action plans to support department requirements. - Provide updated contact information to the NHC EOC - Participate in NHC Emergency Management planning. - May 3 day NHC Hurricane drill at the EOC